 If you already have a super boost crankset on your bike…

 A number of manufacturers make cranks with extra-long spindles to fit super boost frames.
-This includes SRAM, Race Face and e*thirteen, among potentially more.
-If you already have a super boost crankset on your bike, in many cases you can simply add a power2max power meter spider directly onto your existing crankset. power2max is one of our most popular MTB power meters.
+This includes SRAM, Race Face and e*thirteen, among others.
+If you already have a super boost crankset on your bike, in many cases you can simply add a power2max or Sigeyi power meter spider directly onto your existing crankset. power2max and Sigeyi make some of our most popular MTB power meters.
 They are affordable, accurate and very reliable.

-For example, if you have SRAM 3-bolt super boost cranks such as the XX1 Eagle DUB SL or GX Eagle DUB, you can install the power2max NGeco SRAM MTB Power Meter.
-(You would select the 1X Boost 104 BCD chainline version of this power meter to maintain your current super boost chainline.)
+For example, if you have SRAM 3-bolt super boost cranks such as the XX1 Eagle DUB SL or GX Eagle DUB, you can install the power2max NGeco SRAM MTB Power Meter or the Sigeyi AXO SRAM MTB Power Meter.
+XCADEY also makes a slightly more affordable option with their XCADEY XPOWER-S GEN2 SRAM MTB Power Meter.
+(For the power2max and Sigeyi, on our product page, you would select the 1X Boost 104 BCD chainline version in order to maintain your current super boost chainline.
+The XCADEY only comes in that version so you are all set there.)

-If you have Race Face super boost cranks such as the Next R, you can install the power2max NGeco Race Face MTB Power Meter.
-(You would select the 1X Boost 104 BCD chainline version of this power meter to maintain your current super boost chainline.)
+If you have Race Face super boost cranks such as the Next R, you can install the power2max NGeco Race Face MTB Power Meter, the Sigeyi AXO Race Face MTB Power Meter or the XCADEY XPOWER-S GEN2 Race Face MTB Power Meter.
+(Again, for the power2max and Sigeyi, on our product page, you would select the 1X Boost 104 BCD chainline version in order to maintain your current super boost chainline.
+The XCADEY only comes in that version so you are all set there.)

 Or, if you have e*thirteen super boost cranks such as the XCX, TRS and LG1, you can install the power2max NGeco e*thirteen MTB Power Meter.
 (You would select the 1X Super Boost 104 BCD chainline version of this power meter to maintain your current super boost chainline.)

-Please note, these power meters require a 104 BCD 4-bolt chainring.
-If you don’t already have a 4-bolt chainring, we offer several different MTB chainrings for power2max.
+Please note, all of the power meters listed above require a 104 BCD 4-bolt chainring.
+If you don’t already have a 4-bolt chainring, we offer several different MTB chainrings for power2max and Sigeyi.

 Pros: Very reliable, measures both legs, don’t have to replace crankset